 Aloise heads the California Teamsters Public Affairs Council, along with Joint Council 42 President Randy Cammack.

 Teamsters have been engaged in an ongoing effort to organize TNC drivers in the Bay Area.

-In the past year, hundreds of drivers at tech companies, including Facebook, Yahoo, Apple, eBay and others in Silicon Valley, have organized with Teamsters Local 853 in San Leandro, Calif.
+Also in the high tech industry, hundreds of drivers at tech companies, including Facebook, Yahoo, Apple, eBay and others in Silicon Valley, have organized in the past year with the Teamsters.
 The union has negotiated strong contracts for the drivers, including good wages, benefits and workplace protections.